Accommodation in London

 Options available when looking for somewhere to live

-This is where you either live on your own, or with a group of other people, in a property rented from a landlord or estate agent.
-This is the most common housing option, and often the best when considering cost and availability.
+This is where you either live on your own or with a group of other people in a property rented from a landlord or estate agent.
+It is the most common housing option and often the best when considering cost and availability.

-You will pay a deposit and rent directly to your landlord, however, you will need to pay your bills (water, gas, electricity, internet) separately.
+You will pay a deposit and rent directly to your landlord.
+However, you must pay your bills (water, gas, electricity, internet) separately.

 Where to look

 We would recommend you start your search using the University of London Housing Service website.
 You can search for accommodation through vetted landlords and agencies, and they have links to accommodation all across London.
-You can also use their tenancy checking service, as well as their Facebook group to help find housemates.
+You can also use their tenancy checking service.

 You can also look to different letting agencies and estate agencies to help find private accommodation.
 They work on behalf of private landlords to advertise and manage properties in their local area.
 They will often be able to help you find multiple properties and will manage the deposit and tenancy process.